jeffrey6557/CS205-Parallel-Computing-Project/README.md

 ## Performance Metrics of a Model Replica
 Secondly, we tested the performance of a single model replica using OpenMP versus CUDA implementation on predicting minute-level stock returns of Goldman Sachs in 2016.
 We trained a fully-connected neural network with 4 layers (# units = [42,24,12,1]) and stop training once validation is not improving for 5 epochs.
+For speedup experiments, epochs are set to 100.

 ![loss](images/GPU_loss.png) ![speedups](images/speedups.png)

-LEFT: Convergence of loss function of different implementations (Max epochs = 100, batch size=1024) RIGHT: Speedups/thoughput (Epochs = 100) OpenMP with 32 threads and CUDA with 1 GPU machine.
+LEFT: Convergence of loss function of different implementations (Max epochs = 100, batch size=128) RIGHT: Speedups/thoughput (Epochs = 100) OpenMP with 32 threads and CUDA with 1 GPU machine.

-We observe that loss function converges rather quickly and has a smooth trajectory due to the large size of our batches.
-There is a performance peak at the batch size of 128.
+We observe that loss function converges rather quickly and has a smooth trajectory due to the relatively large size of our batches.
+In terms of speedups, there is a performance peak at the batch size of 128.

 Thirdly, we tested the combined model.